Fast and easy almond butter blender muffins – 5 minutes of prep and 15 minutes in the oven! Paleo & Vegan

 You can also customize this using different nut butters – so far I’ve tried it with almond butter and peanut butter.
 I have yet to try it out myself, but I imagine sunflower seed butter would work as a great nut free substitute.
 If you try out any different nut butters or add ins let me know in the comments how it goes!

 - 2 ripe bananas

 - 1 cup smooth almond butter | 250 grams

 - 1 teaspoon vanilla extract

 - 1/4 cup maple syrup | 60 ml

 - 4 tablespoons almond milk or another non dairy milk | 60 ml

 - 1/4 cup chocolate chips

-- Preheat the oven to 400°F/200°C. Line and/grease a 6 cup standard size muffin tray and set aside until you need it.
+- Preheat the oven to 400°F/200°C. Line and/grease a 9 cups in a standard size muffin tray and set aside until you need it.

 - Add all of the ingredients except for the chocolate chips to a blender and blend until you have a smooth batter.